-Since its inception in the fall of 2003, the Golden Griffin Fund (GGF), an investment-management course for both undergraduate and MBA finance majors at Canisius, grew from its initial $100,000 investment, from the college’s endowment, to more than $140,000.
-The student-run, real-money investment fund is invested in 20 individual stocks and four Exchange Traded Funds.
-It is specifically designed to educate students about the inner workings of the capital markets, while providing them with real-world learning experiences in investment management.
+Since its inception in the fall of 2003, the Golden Griffin Fund (GGF), an investment-management course for both undergraduate seniors and MBA finance majors at Canisius, grew from its initial $100,000 investment, from the college’s endowment, to more than $350,000.
+The student-run, real-money investment fund is invested over 25 individual stocks and three equity Exchange Traded Funds.
+It is specifically designed to educate students about the inner workings of the capital markets, while providing them with real-world learning experiences in investment management and equity analysis.

 Bridging the Gap Between Theory & Practice

 Under the Golden Griffin Fund, every aspect of investment management will be placed within your control.
 Using real money and real clients, you will be expected to research, create, and manage a stock portfolio.
 This includes advising companies to add to the portfolio, and soliciting new investors to increase your fund’s growth.